 Our client was a fit and healthy HGV driver.
 He lived with his wife and their seven-year-old disabled grandson, of whom they had guardianship.
 Our client worked for the local council as a road sweeper driver.

 Our client and his family loved being outdoors.
 Our client loved gardening and would spend most of his spare time in the garden at home.
-It was one of the things that his grandson, who suffered severe learning difficulties, autism and epilepsy, enjoyed to do with him.
+It was one of the things that his grandson, who had severe learning difficulties, autism and epilepsy, enjoyed to do with him.
 The family also enjoyed camping.
 They had a caravan and would go away as often as they could.

 The incident and treatment